UjwalaKamineni16/Tesla-Stock-Price-Analysis/README.md

 Date Range: June 1, 2019 - December 29, 2023.
 Ticker Symbol: TSLA.
 News Headlines: Extracted from Yahoo Finance for sentiment analysis.

+# The data collected from WRDS account is uploaded in csv format named TeslaStockPricesDaily.csv in this repository